 - Similarly, the operational effectiveness of the weapons and equipment procured for our defence force by Australian governments must not be reduced or otherwise diluted to enable universal or even selective female use of them.
-Just as they are not reduced or diluted to permit defence force participation by every male, or indeed by Australians of all age groups, heights, weights, physiques and states of health generally.
+Just as the necessary operational effectiveness is not sacrificed to enable defence force participation by every male, or indeed by Australians of all age groups, heights, weights, physiques and states of health generally.

-- Arguments commonly mounted to oppose female participation on psychological or emotion grounds are invariably incorrect factually or conceptually.
+- Arguments commonly mounted to oppose female participation on psychological or emotion grounds are invariably incorrect conceptually or factually.